bloopsoup/PPGRAM/README.md

 ## Acknowledgements

-PPGRAM could never come to life without the help of our amazing contributors!
+PPGRAM could never come to life without the help of our amazing contributors.

+Thanks to `@bloopsoup` for coding most of the current website and creating all of the wonderful background music!
+Music can be found within `audio`.

 Thanks to `@git-doge` for creating the initial (now super defunct) prototype of PPGRAM and providing wonderful PPGRAM art!
 Their art can be found within `images/git-doge`.